WELCOME HOME

 Become an advocate for affordable housing and shelter!

-On Jan.
-28th, 29th or 30th, more than 300 volunteers joined us for the 2025 Point-in-Time Count — our annual “census” of Central Floridians who are homeless.
+During the final week of January, more than 300 volunteers joined us for the 2025 Point-in-Time Count — our annual “census” of Central Floridians who are homeless.
 The count takes place in communities across the nation at least once every two years, and the data is critical to understanding the scope and trends of homelessness.
 Most importantly, it helps to guide our local leaders as they make policy and funding decisions.

 Youth homelessness